dapperfu/PBS_Kids/README.md

 Currently only grabs full Episodes.

+## pbs_stage3.py

+Currently does too much.

+- Writes Kodi NFO File when it is run.
+- Prints a shell script to download episodes and episode images using curl.

+    ./pbs_stage3.py > runme.sh
+    sh runme.sh

 If you find these scripts useful please consider a donation to PBS: http://www.pbs.org/donate/

 #### Notes:

 1. This was quickly thrown together and not completely documented.
-2. It could use some code refactoring but it's not worth it.
+2. It could use some code refactoring but it's not worth it because this works.